 Be careful about products that claim to lighten skin.
 There are some prescription products available through your dermatologist that might help, but the reviews are mixed on how well these products actually work to lighten the skin.
 Some products bleach, and others inhibit melanin production; melanin is what is causing the darkness.
 In the winter or colder months, your skin will naturally lighten, or the spots will, due to a decrease in sun exposure.

 My top recommendation would be to become hyperaware of how much sun you are receiving.
 I guarantee it is more exposure than you think you are getting.
 Always wear sunscreen.
 And keep hats with you or in your car so you won’t be caught out in the sun unprotected.

 For more information about pigmentation issues, see:

-- Skin injury?
-Why keeping UV rays off injured skin is important
+- Do you have pigmentation or hyperpigmentation?
+Perhaps post-inflammatory hyperpigmentation?
+Why keeping UV rays off injured skin is important (upcoming)

 - Let Bed Bath & Beyond save your skin!